greystate/Greystate-XSLT-Helpers/paginationhelper/README.md

 can manually output the controls by calling `RenderPager`, using the same `selection` parameter as you called the `PaginateSelection` template with, to get the paging controls where you want them.

+## QueryString options

+The pager links rendered will include all existing querystring options on the original page (i.e., "page 1"), so if that page was the result of a search, e.g.: `?search=pagination+in+xslt`, the page parameter will just be tacked on to that so everything works as expected.

 ## Customization

 The actual pagination is done with a *QueryString* parameter named `p`, which can be changed if you need to - it&#8217;s